 7. Spruce up your home

-You can also increase your property value — and thereby your equity — by using your tax refund to make home improvements and repairs so your house remains up-to-date and in good condition.
-Start with deferred maintenance tasks and then tackle updates and improvements.
+You can also potentially increase your property value — and thereby your equity — by using your tax refund to make home improvements.
+A good approach is to start with maintenance you’ve been putting off and then tackle other updates and improvements.

 8. Make a tax-deductible donation

-If your personal finances are in good shape and you’re feeling generous, you could donate your tax refund to a charity and potentially deduct the charitable donation from your taxes if you itemize your deductions when you file your tax return.
-Giving back feels good and has societal benefits, too.How to avoid going into debt while waiting for your tax refund
+If your finances are in good shape and you’re feeling generous, you could donate your tax refund to a charity and potentially deduct the charitable donation from your taxes if you itemize your deductions when you file your tax return.
+Giving back also feels good!

-Your tax refund isn’t just extra money you found by the roadside.
-It’s actually income that you earned during the tax year.
-And it’s money that you’re giving as an interest-free loan, albeit temporarily, to the federal government.
+Your tax refund isn’t extra money — it’s actually income you earned during the tax year.
+And it’s money that you gave as an interest-free loan, albeit temporarily, to the government.